knavely/JNI/README.md

-Branched from HelloWorldJNIwithRegisterNatives
+JNI Scala experiments
 =============
+this was branched from the super helpful HelloWorldJNIwithRegisterNatives which got me started with JNI.

-comparing scala mutable Map and other data structures with native implementations How to build / run
+Comparing scala mutable Map and other data structures with native implementations How to build / run
 ------------